MFazio23/wc2018/README.md

-# Welcome to WC2018!
+# Welcome to WC2019!

-WC2018 is a fantasy game for the 2018 FIFA World Cup Russia™.
+WWC2019 is a fantasy game for the FIFA Women's World Cup France 2019™.
 Join one or more groups, get your teams, and compete against your friends!
-You can create and join groups of anywhere from 2-32 people.
+You can create and join groups of anywhere from 2-24 people.

 ## Joining a Party
 * Get your six-character party token from your friend